Azure/azure-sdk-for-java/sdk/resourcemanagerhybrid/README.md

 [//]: # ({x-version-update-end})

 See [Single-Service Packages][single_service_packages] for a complete list of single-services packages with the API versions they are consuming.

+Note that some features included in service packages may not be available on Azure Stack Hub.
+For example, see [Azure Stack Hub VM Considerations][vm_considerations] for a list of difference between Compute on Azure and Azure Stack Hub.

 ### Include the recommended packages